 Performance targets for critical clinical outcomes, such as the time it takes for an ambulance to arrive for stroke and trauma patients, are also not being met consistently, according to Dr. Neth.

 “While we've made incredible improvements, we've not met the contract requirements and to be completely transparent with you all, this has been harder than we anticipated,” said AMR Regional Director Rob McDonald.
-Staffing efforts, specifically gaining more paramedic leads, are the key to getting AMR over the last percentage point to being completely compliant, he said.
+Staffing efforts, specifically gaining more paramedic leads, are the key to getting AMR into compliance, he said.

-Both AMR and Multnomah County EMS acknowledged that the system’s success must be a balance between response times and quality of care.
-The current settlement agreement continues to be in effect, but there is a clear call for action to address the quality of care and staff retention issues.
-The County’s EMS team and AMR have committed to working together to:
+Both AMR and Multnomah County EMS acknowledged that any system’s success must balance timely response and quality of care.
+The current ambulance staffing model will continue to be in effect, but there is a clear call for action to address the quality of care and staff retention issues.
+AMR committed to working with the County’s EMS team to:

 - Improve training and mentorship: A redesign of training programs and enhanced medical director oversight is in progress.